bethpritchard/university-projects/README.md

 ## Stage 1
 #### MATLAB GUI
+The following project was completed during stage 1 chemical engineer; stage 1 maths coding projects were relatively small and simple and so will not be displayed.
-This project involved developing a GUI; a dataset was given and the task was to create a GUI to display the data.
+This project involved developing a GUI, a dataset was given and the task was to create a GUI to display the data.
 This was the first large MATLAB project I completed.

 [GUI project](xStage-1ChemEng/GUI.m)